trueberryless/the-thinking-hub/src/content/posts/computational-thinking.md

 Finally, we have the Monty Hall problem.
 You have three boxes (or doors).
 One has a prize (a pearl), two have nothing (peas).
 You pick a box.
 The host opens one of the _other_ boxes to reveal a pea.
 He asks: "Do you want to switch your guess to the remaining closed box?"

 Intuitively, most people say it doesn't matter.
 It feels like a 50/50 split.
-But if you write a simple simulation—a script that runs this scenario 10,000 times—you see the truth immediately.
+But if you write a simple simulation — a script that runs this scenario 10,000 times — you see the truth immediately.
 Switching wins 2/3 of the time.
 The simulation forces you to accept a mathematical reality that your intuition rejects.
 However, as we will discuss later, the goal isn't just to trust the simulation.
 The ultimate goal is "Code as a way of understanding."
 By writing the code, you can actually see the logic: The variable determining which box the host opens becomes irrelevant to your winning chances if you stay, but crucial if you switch.
 The code reveals the structure of the logic itself.

 ### The New Scientist: The Research Software Engineer